wqking/jsonpp/readme.md

 <a id="mdtoc_bfc0dc13"></a>
 ## Features

-- **Easy to use, very easy to use, very very ... easy to use**.
-That means,
+- **Reusable technology**.
+The core technology is from [C++ reflection library metapp](https://github.com/wqking/metapp) developed by the same developer (wqking) of jsonpp.
+The technology is not unique to jsonpp, it's reusable for other purposes such as runtime reflection system, serialization, script binding, etc.

-  - You can parse and stringify any C++ data structures, include STL containers, classes, etc.
+- **Very easy to use**.
+We can parse and stringify any C++ data structures, include STL containers, classes, etc.
-  - For C++ native data types and STL containers, you don't need to provide any meta data to use them, because metapp already supports them.
+C++ native data types and STL containers are ready to use, no need extra work, because metapp already supports them.
-  - Reflecting meta data for class is very easy.
+Reflecting meta data for class is very easy.

-- **Reusable meta data**. jsonpp uses meta data from [C++ reflection library metapp](https://github.com/wqking/metapp) that's developed by the same developer (wqking) of jsonpp, which is not only not special to jsonpp, but also general enough to use for other purpose such as serialization, script binding, etc.
+- **Very easy to learn**. jsonpp doesn't define any data types to represent JSON document, instead it uses native C++ data type and STL containers which you have already mastered.
+The only "new" data type is metapp::Variant, you only need to learn the very basic knowledge.

 - **Multiple parser backends**. jsonpp uses existing matured and well tested JSON parser libraries as the parser backend, such as
 [simdjson 2.2.0](https://github.com/simdjson/simdjson) and [json-parser](https://github.com/json-parser/json-parser).